damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 The design, CI integration and many features have been improved, speed up and had their design, color and functionality tweaked.

+GitLab now consists of [20,000 commits](https://gitlab.com/gitlab-org/gitlab-ce/commits/master)!
+This is a great milestone.
+With every release of GitLab, new people from this great community contribute code and time.
+GitLab truly is a product from a community and we're honored to be part of it.

 TODO Zeger-Jan
 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is ***MVP_USER*** ***CONTRIBUTION_OF_MVP_USER***.
 Thanks ***MVP_USER_FIRST_NAME***!